benjkent/BlazorSounds/README.md

 * Uses one javascript file in js folder in wwwroot directory.
 Functions play, pause, reload
 * Sample song is ~ 2.6 seconds long.
 This is added to a sounds folder in wwwroot directory.
 ### Dual player tab
 * *Dual player tab* to select a song from a list and play it
+* Multiple songs to play and pause
 * Same JS as above
 * Same song storage technique as above but details loaded from json file.
 ### Howler tab